ranfysvalle02/blog-drafts/mdb-ai.md

 In a time when everyone is racing for a competitive edge, deciding where you store the data for your 'agent' will be the difference between those who WIN and those who LOSE.

-Why stitch together multiple solutions when you could have your vector embeddings, your operational data, your metadata, your memory, and so much more (Data Federation, Online Archive, etc)
+Why juggle multiple solutions when you can seamlessly integrate your vector embeddings, operational data, metadata, memory, and more into a single unified developer data platform?
+(Triggers, Data Federation, Online Archive, etc)

 ![Alt Text](https://y.yarn.co/1c9a5954-8775-4bf7-8223-119a0dd40898_text.gif)